-These news and media reports help a broader audience understand what can be achieved using the RC approach.
+These news and media reports help a broader audience understand what can be achieved using the Respecting Choices approach.

 Being Prepared for the Final Days (CBS Sunday Morning)

 Helping families when it comes to end-of-life decisions for loved ones.

 How moral distress impacts making decisions for family members and how conversation about our wishes is a crucial and helpful activity when planning for end-of-life care.

 End-of-Life Lessons from the Cheapest Place to Die (Good Morning America)

 How an advance directive (AD) helps patients receive the right amount of care at the right time.
 (Video no longer available; transcript only)

 Two families’ perspectives as they work through the planning process with the Respecting Choices program.

 Talking About Death Brings End-of-Life Benefits (NBC Nightly News Rock Center)

 A couple is interviewed about their experience with advance care planning (ACP) as the husband is undergoing treatment for an incurable lung disease.
 Knowing he may be cured, they began creating a care plan with the help of Respecting Choices.
 This provided comfort to the entire family during an already difficult time.